History of education in Wales (1870–1939): Higher education

-Early university colleges
+University colleges

-In 1853 Benjamin Thomas Williams wrote a pamphlet called The Desirableness of a University of Wales which argued for the creation of a non-sectarian university.
-In 1854 a group of Welshmen of high status gathered to discuss the idea of a university organised on the model of the University of Ireland.
-In 1857 a scheme was established to create a university in Wales which quickly broke down.
-Afterwards there was little progress due to the need for government funding at a time when the government was focused on paying for the Crimean War.
-By 1867 only £5,000 had been raised.
-The Castle Hotel, Aberystwyth was bought that year for fundraising efforts.
-Hugh Owen, a civil servant, retired to dedicate himself to fundraising.
-He quickly collected £7,000 mainly in small donations from ordinary people across Wales.
-By 1874 the debt on the buildings had been repaid.
+Theological colleges, which originated in the 17th century, offered advanced education associated with Nonconformity.
+In 1853, Benjamin Thomas Williams published the pamphlet The Desirableness of a University of Wales, in which he argued for the creation of a non-sectarian university.
+In 1857, a scheme to create a university in Wales was launched but quickly collapsed.
+Little further progress was made over the next decade because government funding was required at a time when public expenditure was focused on the Crimean War; by 1867, only £5,000 had been raised.
+Hugh Owen, a civil servant, retired to devote himself to fundraising and quickly raised a further £7,000, largely through small donations from ordinary people across Wales.
+The University College of Wales, Aberystwyth, opened in 1872.
+Most students were between the ages of 14 and 25 and were often inadequately prepared for university study.
+Some older men also enrolled, many of them farmers studying agriculture.